 Andrew is also a Co-Founder and Senior Advisor to the Connecticut RISE Network, which he co-created with Barbara Dalio, Bob Hughes, and Emily Pallin in 2015 as an independent non-profit organization.
 RISE facilitates improvement networks where educators work together across schools and districts to support high school students in graduating with a plan and the skills and confidence to achieve college and career success.
 RISE has advanced Grade 9 on-track rates by 19 percentage points over the past eight years.
 And during that time period, RISE has helped to increase high school graduation rates by 12 percentage points across its network of schools.

 Prior to joining Dalio Education in 2014, Andrew served as Turnaround Policy Analyst and Director of Strategic Initiatives at the Connecticut State Department of Education, where he led several efforts to increase student achievement in Connecticut’s highest-need schools and districts.
 Earlier in his career, he worked as an elementary school teacher at Beecher School in New Haven.

-Andrew has a B.A. in Political Science from Dickinson College and a J.D. from the University of Pittsburgh School of Law.
+Andrew is a member of the Leap of Reason Ambassadors Community.
+He has a B.A. in Political Science from Dickinson College and a J.D. from the University of Pittsburgh School of Law.